akruszewski/gibl/manuscript/chapter3.md

   #:prefab
 ```

 The usage of a hashing algorithm will allow us to confirm that the block is really what it claims to be.
 In general, blocks can contain any data, not just transactions, but we are limiting it to transactions for now.
-We will also add a `nonce` field for the purposes of the Hashcash algorithm - we will use this field in a moment:
+We will also add a `nonce` field for the purposes of the Hashcash algorithm - we will see the purpose of this field in a moment:

 ```racket
 (struct block